cujojs/msgs/README.md

 Change Log
 ----------

-.next
+0.3.0
-- everything is new
+- first release, everything is new